top of page

 • Delayed gratification – difficulty motivating oneself when the reward isn’t immediate.
 Long-term goals like saving money, writing a paper, or sticking to a routine feel nearly impossible without external pressure.

-This is not because of lack of intention or willpower—it’s neurological.
+This is not due to a lack of intention or willpower—it’s neurological.
 The ADHD brain craves novelty, stimulation, and instant feedback, making long-haul tasks feel almost physically uncomfortable to begin.

 Emotional Dysregulation: The Hidden Struggle